 How SMS can help educators stay on top of COVID-19

-For many schools who are already impacted across the world, Coronavirus heralds a situation that no one was prepared for.
-While we might not be able to recommend the best remote learning software or help teachers to adjust; we can advise he best way to tackle crisis communications between parents and staff, principals and students, and so on.
-Luckily, many education providers will not have to get their head around a new piece of software or device.
+For many schools that are already impacted across the world, Coronavirus heralds a situation that no one was prepared for.
+While we might not be able to recommend the best remote learning software or help teachers to adjust; we can advise the best way to tackle crisis communications between parents and staff, principals and students, and so on.
+Luckily, many education providers will not have to get their heads around a new piece of software or device.